Portable Water Bowl

 Paw Cleaner

 Spring is also known as the muddy season, meaning a lot of dirty paws will track through your house and car.
 A paw cleaner is a great way quickly remove dirt and debris before it gets everywhere.
-Keep one near your door or car for easy access post your outdoor adventure so you will at least have clean paws before giving your dog a full bath.
+Keep one near your door or car for easy access after your outdoor adventure so your dog will at least have clean paws before getting a full bath.

 Dog Raincoat